ZReidPie/zreid-datascience-finalproject/README.md

 # BU CS 506: Final Project

 ## Project Proposal: Predicting Consensus Anime Ratings

 ### 1. Description of the Project

-This project aims to predict a consensus "true" anime rating by aggregating scores from multiple platforms, such as MyAnimeList (MAL) and AniList.
-I need to see—no, I need to know—if people have voted correctly or if they statistically have trash taste.
-This is no laughing matter; Trash Taste Disease has plagued review sites for decades, with people writing emotional reviews after watching just one episode.

-*"You don’t know if the show is good or bad—you've only watched one episode; keep your opinions to yourself you uncultured swine!"*

-I'm sorry, I got off on a tangent.
-Anyway, a Terminal Case of Bad Reviews is a very bad disease to suffer from.
-I really hope all you people get cured.
-But until then my project will help you.
-I have searched far and wide for datasets with the best taste and I will use them to cure you.
-The same way we created braille for the blind, wheelchairs for the disabled, I have created this program to calibrate your taste.
-No need to thank me.

-**(serious)**

-This project aims to predict a consensus "true" anime rating by aggregating scores from multiple platforms, such as MyAnimeList (MAL) and AniList.
-Anime ratings often vary across platforms due to differences in user demographics and rating systems.
-By combining these ratings, the project seeks to provide an unbiased score that reflects the general sentiment toward an anime.
+This project aims to predict a consensus "true" rating for anime by leveraging data from AniList, one of the largest anime rating platforms.
+The core objective is to develop a model capable of determining an objective score for any given anime, independent of subjective biases or emotional reviews.

+For years, "Trash Taste Disease" has skewed online ratings, with users writing overly emotional or incomplete reviews—sometimes after watching just one episode.
+This project seeks to mitigate such biases by analyzing comprehensive features, such as popularity, genre, studio, season, and other metadata, to calculate a statistically grounded rating.

+By the end of this project, the goal is to provide a clear, data-driven consensus score that offers an objective evaluation of anime titles.
+This approach not only aims to improve the accuracy of ratings but also helps address long-standing inconsistencies in user-generated scores on platforms like AniList.

-The goal at the end of this project is to find the objective score of any piece of anime. *(For those unfamiliar, anime refers to Japanese animated media—similar to cartoons but often encompassing a wide range of genres and complexities.)*
+*(For those unfamiliar, anime refers to Japanese animated media—a diverse and complex art form encompassing a wide range of genres and storytelling styles.)*

 ---

 ### 2. Clear Goal(s)

 - Successfully predict a consensus rating for anime titles based on features like genre, studio, episode count, and airing season.